ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/Product Vision.md

 **Vision Statement:**
 Our vision is to [concisely summarize the purpose and value of the product].
 We aim to [describe aspirations and goals] to empower our users and drive positive outcomes.

-__Submision__
+**<u>Submision</U>**

-The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the OMA Dropbox <u>within a week after the Scrum team</u> is set up
+The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the OMA Dropbox within a week after the Scrum team is set up